okta/okta-auth-swift/README.md

 })

 ```
-Please refer to [Primary Authentication](https://developer.okta.com/docs/api/resources/authn/#primary-authentication) section of API documentation for more details behind that call.
+Please refer to the [Primary Authentication](https://developer.okta.com/docs/api/resources/authn/#primary-authentication) section of API documentation for more details behind that call.

 ### Unlock account